exoego/rspec-openapi/README.md

 1. Get request params
 2. Reducing the amount of Resource class duplications: Especially cursor-based pagination? (requires manual edit?)
 3. Represent a list of resources properly (do we need type merge from the beginning, or just pick the first element?)
-4. Support nested object
-5. Change error response's recource class
+4. Change error response's recource class
-6. Do something for nil (nullable)
+5. Support integer

 ### Current limitations